Bryan Brewer

 Bryan V. Brewer was president of the Oglala Sioux Tribe from 2012 to 2014.

-Issues
+Presidency

 Brewer has tried to end illegal alcohol sales near the reservation border, even joining a 2013 protest against alcohol sales in Whiteclay just outside the tribal borders.
 Brewer, along with Debra White Plume and other activists, formed a blockade to stop beer trucks from entering Whiteclay.
 Brewer was arrested on an unrelated warrant during the protests, but vowed to continue fighting against alcohol sales.

 He also argued against lifting Pine Ridge's prohibition on alcohol.

 Controversies

 In June 2014, Brewer was suspended and considered for impeachment by the tribal council for signing contracts without council approval and for mishandling a $5,000 donation.
 However, he was acquitted; in July, the council voted to not remove him and to not suspend him without pay.

 Post-presidency

 In 2020, during the COVID-19 pandemic, he argued in favor of the checkpoints that the Oglala put up after South Dakota governor Kristi Noem demanded they be taken down.